LewisCM14/rock-paper-scissors/README.md

 * Finally thanks to my peers on Slack who responded to my questions.

 - **Content**

+    * I used the [blog post](https://blog.hubspot.com/website/center-div-css) here to help develop my knowledge of centring objects with CSS.

     * I used the breakpoints listed on [FreeCodeCamp](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) for my media queries.